 Technical maintenance is defined as maintenance relating to the technical environment (hardware, operating systems, and networks) hosting the Service.

-The Service Provider agrees to take all possible measures in order to limit any inconvenience to the Client.
-In general, during maintenance periods, access and use of the Service may be temporarily suspended or degraded, but reception of emails via SMTP-IN will still be possible.
+The Service Provider agrees to take all possible measures in order to limit any inconvenience to the Customer.
+In general, during maintenance periods, access and use of the Service may be temporarily suspended or degraded.